CraftAcademyLabs/coach-guides/miscellaneous/self_assessment/general_ruby.md

 ### General Ruby Knowledge

+### Explain how almost everything is an object in Ruby
+This is a simple question based on complex concept.
+Here’s your chance to show off your theoretical knowledge and demonstrate that you can have an in depth conversation on class hierarchies, inheritance, methods, encapsulation, polymorphism, and more.

+Explaining this could take an hour or a few minutes – there’s no single correct answer here, save from being able to demonstrate your familiarity with OOP concepts.

+### What's your favorite testing tool?
+The specific answer here is probably not important in and of itself – What’s important is that you can demonstrate familiarity with at least several testing tools, and be able to discuss their individual advantages and weaknesses.
+Never ventured outside of Rails default testing tools?
+Take some time to familiarize yourself with tools such as Rspec, FactoryGirl, Capybara, and Cucumber.

+### What are Gems and which are some of your favorites?
+Short answer: Gems are packaged bits of Ruby code that you can install to extend or add functionality to your app.

+Be sure to be able to discuss a list of your favorite gems, why you like them, and any customizations you like to add.
+This is also a good opportunity to highlight any gems you may have published.

 #### What is a class?
 You should easily be able to explain not only what a class is, but how and when you would create a new one as well as what functionality it would provide in the larger context of your program.